top of page

 Jeremy Hallock, Dallas Morning News

 In the late 1960s, a stuntman wanders into Spahn Ranch and thoroughly convinces one of its long-haired residents to fix a vehicle for him.
 No, dear reader, I’m not describing a scene from Once Upon a Time…in Hollywood.
-I’m describing a scene from the real life of Gary Kent, the subject of a new and wonderfully titled documentary, Danger God, directed by Joe O’ Connell.
-Now that’s something you have embroidered on the back of a leather jacket
+I’m describing a scene from the real life of Gary Kent, the subject of a new and wonderfully titled documentary, DANGER GOD, directed by Joe O’ Connell.

 Hunter Lanier, Film Threat